 The state act is not the only piece of employee paid leave benefit legislation with which employers will have to grapple starting next year.
 Starting July 1, employers in Chicago will be required to provide paid sick leave to employees under a city ordinance passed earlier this year.

 Unlike the Chicago ordinance, the Illinois Employee Sick Leave Act provides for employees to take personal leave not only for their own illnesses, but to take care of members of their family.
 The act was written to provide workplace flexibility to family caregivers and enjoyed widespread support by healthcare and senior citizens advocacy groups, including the American Association of Retired Persons (AARP).

 The act's definition of a family member includes an employee's child, spouse, sibling, grandchild, in-law, grandparent or stepparent.
 The act includes provisions to allow an employee to use personal accrued sick leave benefits to provide care for a family member’s illness, injury or medical appointment.

 The act also lays down the conditions and polices under which an employer's provided sick leave benefits would continue to apply, with flexibility that does not conflict with employee rights under the federal Family and Medical Leave Act, Illinois family leave law, or any employer’s existing disability plan.

-Part of the difficulty employers might face under the act is that not all family illnesses or injuries for which an employee would use personal accrued sick leave benefits would result in documentation,
+Part of the difficulty employers might face under the act is that not all family illnesses or injuries for which an employee would use personal accrued sick leave benefits would result in documentation, St. Clair said.

 "Some statutes allow an employer to request a health certification or return-to-work certification after an employee has taken a leave for his or her own medical condition," she said.
 "However, employers should proceed cautiously in asking for documentation from an employee’s family member."